How to Safely Share Holiday Foods with Cats

 The holidays are here!
 Every year it seems like they arrive before know it, but holidays aren’t just for humans.
 Many cats get excited about them too!
 Especially with all the wonderful aromas of roast turkey, baked ham, and other goodies.
 So inevitably, the question of whether sharing holiday foods with cats is safe, is bound to come up.

-In case your favorite feline does manage to get into trouble this holiday season, Pet Insurance can help pay for costly veterinarian bills.
-Learn more about Pet Insurance and how it can help protect your pet.
+In case your favorite feline does manage to get into trouble this holiday season, cat insurance can help pay for costly veterinarian bills.

 What to Consider When Sharing Holiday Foods with Cats